pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/StringAbstractions.md

 ## Levels of abstraction

-Nearly none of the parsers in the library work on `String`s directly, and instead operate on _views_ into a string, such as `Substring`, `UnicodeScalarView` and `UTF8View`.
-Each of these types represents a particular kind of "view" into some subset of a string, which means they are cheap to copy around, and it makes consuming elements from the beginning and end of the string very efficient since only their start and end index need to be moved.
+The parsers in the library do not work on `String`s directly, and instead operate on _views_ into a string, such as `Substring`, `UnicodeScalarView` and `UTF8View`.
+Each of these types represents a particular kind of "view" into some subset of a string, which means they are cheap to copy around, and it makes consuming elements from the beginning and end of the string very efficient since only their start and end index need to be mutated to point to different parts of the string.

 However, there are tradeoffs to using each type: